Skip to main content

 Crystal Grids

 Use Jade as the center stone in abundance or harmony-focused crystal grids.
 Its steady, nurturing energy provides a stable foundation for other stones to work around.
-Pair with Citrine and Aventurine for a powerful prosperity grid, or combine with Rose Quartz and Rhodonite for a deep heart-healing formation.
+Pair with Citrine and Aventurine for a prosperity grid, or combine with Rose Quartz and Rhodonite for a heart-healing formation.

 How Do You Cleanse & Charge Jade?